adaschevici/react-native-ac/content/workspace-tools/_index.md

 #### Cons:
 - some native features are notoriously difficult to handle (ie bluetooth)
-- whe working closely on native features you will need to dive into native code
+- when working closely on native features you will need to dive into native code